bedonassef02/mobile-store-app/readme.md

-# Mobile Store Ecommerce App with Express.js and MySQL
+# Mobile Store Ecommerce App with Express.js, Typescript, MySQL, Redis and Docker

 Welcome to the Mobile Store Ecommerce App, a sophisticated platform for buying and selling mobile devices, meticulously crafted with Express.js, MySQL, TypeScript, Redis, Docker, and other state-of-the-art technologies.
 Empowering businesses and customers alike, our platform offers a seamless and secure shopping experience.